 The move to solar comes with all kinds of potential benefits – a lower or nonexistent electricity bill, a likely increase in home value4, and the possibility of tax credits1 and other incentives.2 Meanwhile, PV solar cuts your family’s carbon footprint dramatically.
 Ready to see if solar power saves you money?
 Try out our new Instant Design tool and see how much you might save, and then call us at 1-800-SunPower.

-3 Based on datasheet review of websites of top 20 manufacturers per IHS, as of May, 2019.
+3 Based on a datasheet review of websites of the top 20 manufacturers per IHS, as of May 2019.

 4 Source: “Homes with Solar Panels Sell for 4.1% More,” Zillow Economic Research – Analysis of listing descriptions and sales transactions between 3/1/18-2/28/19.
 Comparison values were made in New York, NY; Orlando, FL; San Francisco, CA; and Riverside, CA. Actual impact on home values will vary.